kbetlach/kbetlach.github.io/README.md

 Made in VS Code with html, css, Bootstrap, JavaScript and jQuery.

 Homework05: Workday Planner.
-A mostly functioning workday planner.
 Timeblocks are laid out to represent a work day from 9 am to 5 pm.
 User's can enter a task in any of the time blocks and click the save button.
 The input will save into local storage, and upon refreshing the page, whatever was stored there will generate.

-I had some issues with the local storage bit, and only saving the 9 am time block works right now.
-Like homework04, I intend to complete this at a later date.

 Made in VS Code with html, css, Bootstrap, JavaScript and jQuery.

 Homework06: Weather Dashboard.
 A functioning weather dashboard that allows users to search any city in the world and have the current weather conditions generate.
 Additionally, a five day forecast will generate as well.
 Any city searched will have a button created to the side of the page that says the name of the city.
 Clicking any generated buttons will re-display that city's weather information.
 User city searches / buttons are stored in local storage.
 Weather data is generated from the Open Weather API.

-Project is nearly complete.
-Everything works except being able to re-display weather data when clicking the previously generated city buttons.
-I intend to complete this at a later date.

 Made in VS Code with html, css, Bootstrap, JavaScript, jQuery, and the Open Weather API.